genesiscommunitysuccess/docs/docs/03_server/05_access-control/04_sso_authentication.md

 import CodeBlock from '@theme/CodeBlock';

-Single sign-on (SSO) authentication uses the underlying SSO technology.
-SSO is a mechanism that allows a user to be authenticated against a single system, and use that authenticated id across multiple applications - including those built on the Genesis low-code platform.
+SSO is a mechanism that enables a user to be authenticated against a single system, and use that authenticated id across multiple applications - including those built on the Genesis low-code platform.
 This has the advantage that a user is required to log in only once, rather than once per system.

 There are three different types of SSO authentication presently supported by the Genesis low-code platform.
-These are as follows:
+These are:

 * [JWT (JSON Web Token)](https://jwt.io/introduction) SSO
 * [SAML](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language)
 * [OpenID Connect](https://openid.net/connect/)

-## Configuring SSO

-To enable SSO, you will need to configure it in your _application-name_**-auth-preferences.kts** file.

-These following options are available from within the `security` function.
-For a more detailed look at the **auth-preferences.kts** file, visit the [Password Authentication section](../../../server/access-control/password-authentication/).

-### sso
-The `sso` function allows you to configure and enable SSO options.
-It has the following variables to set:

-* `enabled` is a boolean value that defines whether the SSO functionality is enabled.
-Default: true when the `sso` function is invoked, otherwise false.
-* `onFirstLogin` is a function that is called when a user has been authenticated for the first time and doesn't yet exist in the database.
-Here you can define two things:
-  * how a `User` and its `UserAttributes` will be created from the token after the user has been authenticated using the `createUser` function
-  * which user permissions are allocated using `createUserPermissions`
-* `onLoginSuccess` is a function that is called each time the user gets authenticated.
-Inside the function you have access to the actual token that was used for authentication and database access.
-* `newUserMode` is now deprecated in favour of `onFirstLogin` and `onLoginSuccess`.
-This property defines behaviour for processing users the first time they log in with SSO.
-This can take the values of `NewUserMode.REJECT`, `NewUserMode.CREATE_ENABLED`, `NewUserMode.CREATE_DISABLED`.
-Default `NewUserMode.REJECT`.
-  * In the case of `NewUserMode.REJECT`, when a user logs in for the first time with SSO, if they do not already have a user account, they are rejected.
-  * In the case of `NewUserMode.CREATE_ENABLED`, when a user logs in for the first time with SSO, if they do not already have a user account, an active account is created for them.
-  * In the case of `NewUserMode.CREATE_DISABLED`, when a user logs in for the first time with SSO, if they do not already have a user account, a disabled account is created for them.
-This will be need to be activated before it can be used.

-### passwordRetry
-The `passwordRetry` function allows you to configure settings for limiting the rate at which a user can retry passwords and SSO tokens.
-It allows the following variables to be set:

-* `maxAttempts` defines the maximum number of attempts allowed if a user enters an incorrect SSO token.
-Default: 3
-* `waitTimeMins` specifies the time to wait when the maximum number of incorrect attempts is reached.
-Default: 5.

 ## JWT SSO

-By giving the user a JWT when they authenticate with your identity provider, they can automatically have this identity verified when they attempt to access the application built on the Genesis low-code platform.
+By giving a user a JSON web token (JWT) when they authenticate with your identity provider, that can automatically have their identity verified when they attempt to access your Genesis application.

-By centralising this authentication, you can authorise the user's access to specific relevant systems (and no others), using tools like the [Microsoft Azure AD](https://azure.microsoft.com/en-gb/services/active-directory/#overview) component.
+You can authorise the user's access to specific relevant systems (and no others), using tools such as the [Microsoft Azure AD](https://azure.microsoft.com/en-gb/services/active-directory/#overview) component.
 So you have control over who has access to your Genesis applications.

 :::note

 The IT infrastructure or security team at your organisation is usually responsible for setting up and managing your company's JWT authentication service.
 If a solution is not in place, Genesis can provide detailed instructions and assistance.

 :::

-## Configuration details
+## Message flow

-The following data points need to be shared with Genesis to complete the solution.
-These data points are stored in the database of your Genesis application.
-These are all stored on the `JWT_CONFIG` table.

-* The `DOMAIN` must contain the domain for which this JWT is valid.
-* The `PUBLIC_KEY` should contain the public key of the JWT key pair, (the private key is used to sign the JWT at the internal authentication service).
-* Alternatively the `PUBLIC_KEY_URL` can be set as a URL to obtain this dynamically.
-Public keys obtained in this way are expected to be in JSON Web Key Sets format.
-* The `REDIRECT_URL` must contain the URL for which the user is redirected to log in, should they not possess a valid JWT.
-* The `KEY_ALGORITHM` should be set either to `KeyAlgorithm.RSA` or `KeyAlgorithm.HMAC`.

-## How Genesis JWT SSO works

-The SSO workflow depends on whether CORS is configured on your internal authentication service to allow the Genesis low-code platform to make direct authentication requests, or not.
+The SSO workflow depends on whether or not CORS is configured on your internal authentication service to allow the Genesis low-code platform to make direct authentication requests, or not.

 ### CORS enabled